Topshelf/Topshelf/README.md

 # LICENSE
 Apache 2.0 - see LICENSE

-# IMPORTANT
-NOTE: If you are looking at the source - please run build.bat before opening the solution.
-It creates the SolutionVersion.cs file that is necessary for a successful build.

 # INFO
 Topshelf is an awesome service host for windows services.
 Choose between two modes of operation by either having your services *Shelved* or *Installed*.
 A quick 4-step guide to get started can be found below.